 Generation of DNA-protein hybrid structures

 One of the main challenges of the proposed project is the generation of DNA origami-MT hybrid structures with high fidelity.
 The Krieg lab has expertise in DNA origami design and conjugation methods for attaching proteins to DNA origami.
 Krieg et al. have previously developed methods for the production of sequence-optimized scaffold DNA (Krieg and Shih, 2018; Minev et al., 2019), which is critical for the assembly of origami structures with direct binding sites that offer sufficient high fidelity.
 Fig. 4 shows images of such a sequence-optimized DNA origami 6-helix bundle (blue) that is linked to an active enzyme (red) (Atabay & Krieg et al., in preparation).
 The protein is typically functionalized with an oligonucleotide that specifically binds to a sequence-optimized domain on the DNA origami.
-The high efficiency of origami-protein bonding has been demonstrated by gel electrophoresis, and structures are additionally validated by negative stain TEM.
-Several protocols have been developed for the reliable attachment, purification and characterization for such hybrid nanostructures.
-The design of DNA origami will be related to previously folded and characterized rigid barrel-shaped origami geometries, as shown in Fig. 5A and 5B.
+The high efficiency of origami–protein binding has been demonstrated by gel electrophoresis, and structures are additionally validated by negative-stain TEM.
+Several protocols have been developed for the reliable attachment, purification, and characterization of such hybrid nanostructures.
+The design of DNA origami will be related to previously folded and characterized, rigid, barrel-shaped origami geometries, as shown in Fig. 5A and 5B.